siliconshecky/burbsec.github.io/_pages/south.md

 the lack thereof)!
 We average about 7-12 attendees each month, many of whom have been coming for years!
 Our location offers excellent beers as well as a full pub menu!

-Finally, don't forget to join the BurbSec chat servers!
-Our Slack and Discord are both synchronized with each other, so just choose whichever one you're most comfortable with.